KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\utils.py:8`

 **Description**:
-The `upload_avatar` method is designed to handle the process of uploading and updating a user's profile picture within the EeazyCRM application.
+The `upload_avatar` method is used to upload a user's avatar or profile picture.
+It is likely called when a user updates their profile picture in the EeazyCRM application.

 ---